Lutz Prechelt's Homepage

 - all areas of the software process: software process models, software process management, software process improvement, software development methods and methodology

-- empirical studies and their methodology
+- empirical software engineering studies and their methodology

 - human factors in software development